 Hydrochloric acid and pepsin destroy gastric and duodenal mucosa.
 Mucus and bicarbonate ion secretions protect mucosa.
 Prostaglandins protect mucosa by enhancing mucus and bicarbonate production and by enhancing mucosal blood flow, thereby supporting metabolism.
 The balance between these protective and destructive forces determines whether peptic ulcer disease occurs.
 H. pylori bacteria or NSAIDs are thought to be the causal agents of peptic ulcer disease in most cases.1,2 Although traditional treatment of peptic ulcers by various modalities heals most ulcers, eradication of H. pylori has been shown to accelerate healing and decrease both relapse and rebleeding of ulcers that are not associated with the use of NSAIDs.2,6

 H. pylori is a spiral, gram-negative, urease-producing, flagellated bacterium that is found living between the mucous gel and the mucosa.
 The bacterium’s production of urease, cytotoxins, proteases, and other compounds is thought to disturb the mucous gel and cause tissue injury.
 In addition, increased gastrin levels and decreased mucus and bicarbonate production are associated with H. pylori infection.
-Chronic active (usually asymptomatic) gastritis is an almost universal finding with H. pylori infection, but only some infected ...
+Chronic active (usually asymptomatic) gastritis is an almost universal finding with H. pylori infection, but only ...